Data Centers in Chapecó

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Chapecó, as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via the primary hub in São Paulo.
-This is typically achieved through private network interconnects (PNI) or dedicated wavelength services from local carriers.
+There are no direct cloud on-ramps within Chapecó as of September 2025.
+Businesses requiring dedicated, low-latency connections to major cloud providers like AWS, Google Cloud, or Microsoft Azure must connect via the primary hub in São Paulo.
+Private network extensions and wavelength services are available from local carriers to establish this connectivity.

 Power Analysis